Localization

 Import the translation

-2. Click Import next to the Untranslated Language to upload the translated XLIFF file.
+- Select Import next to the Untranslated Language to upload the translated XLIFF file.
 The Untranslated Language should be the same as the target language in the file.

 Test and preview your translated guides

-To preview your guide in your translated language, use the Viewing language dropdown in Guide Settings, and then select Preview.
+To preview your guide in your translated language, use the Viewing language dropdown in guide Settings, and then select Preview.

-Publish the Guide when you're satisfied with the translated version.
-If the Guide is already public, the translation is available as soon as the import is complete.
+Publish the guide when you're satisfied with the translated version.
+If the guide is already public, the translation is available as soon as the import is complete.

-Translate the Resource Center
+Localize the Resource Center

-The process for translating the Resource Center is the same as translating guides.
-The Localization tile for the Resource Center is in the Resource Center Details page in the Guides section.
-The resource center localization includes translations for the resource center name, module title and sub-titles, and any guide names included in the resource center.
-The guides' content is translated in the context of the guide itself.
+The Resource Center localization includes translations for the Resource Center name, module title and sub-titles, and any guide names included in the Resource Center.
+The guide's content is translated in the context of the guide itself.

 If any guide name is missing from the translation file, the Missing Translation Language Behavior setting (see above) takes effect.